officialswastik/Swastik-Infosys-Nov24/README.md

 • I am using metrics like Adjusted R-squared, RMSE, and MAE to assess how well the model fits the data.
 • I am visualizing residuals and comparing the performance of dynamic regression models to a basic multiple regression model.

+# **Milestone 4: Week 7**
+# Module 7: Model Evaluation & Selection & Forecasting

+• I am conducting a comparative analysis of model performance on test data, calculating metrics like Mean Absolute Error (MAE), Root Mean Square Error (RMSE), and Mean Absolute Percentage Error (MAPE).
+• I am selecting the best-performing models based on the calculated metrics.
+• I am generating forecasts for the future period using the selected models.

+### Project Summary:
+This project, **FutureCart: AI-Driven Demand Prediction for Smarter Retail**, focuses on leveraging advanced analytics to forecast product demand in the E-commerce sector.
+By integrating historical sales data with Google Analytics KPIs (e.g., clicks and impressions), the project employs time series analysis and multivariate regression to build an accurate and robust demand forecasting model.

+The primary outcomes include enhanced inventory management, improved marketing strategies, and data-driven decision-making.
+By utilizing libraries such as **pandas**, **numpy**, **statsmodels**, and **sklearn**, the project ensures efficient data processing, visualization, and predictive modeling.
+This initiative underscores the transformative power of AI and machine learning in optimizing retail operations.